 4. See the grand designs of the palaces

 Besides the mosques, other stunning structures to visit in Istanbul are the palaces.
 These grand buildings are known for their opulent designs and luxurious details.
 Some noteworthy palaces to visit are the Topkapi Palace, the Dolmabahce Palace, and the Beylerbeyi Palace.

-(Don’t forget to bring your cameras as you’ll surely want to snap more than a couple of photos in these breathtaking sites!)
+PS.
+Don’t forget to bring your cameras because you’ll surely want to snap more than a couple of photos at these breathtaking sites!

 5. Go on a river cruise down the Bosphorus Strait